 I also love that chopsticks are able to pick up the papadums quickly and gently while removing the excess oil.
 These gram flour crackers begin to fry almost immediately in hot oil.
 Do not leave them in the oil longer than required to prevent them from burning.

 Fried papadum is a mandatory side dish when having banana leaf rice.
-Enjoy with lots of curries or even chutneys.
-It will taste just as amazing.
+Enjoy with a variety of curry or even chutneys.
+It tastes amazing.